fporrmann/storcli-check/README.md

 It's not a perfect system, but it serves its purpose.
 You'll need to clear the event log of the offending controller to get the report to stop spamming your email.
+An example command you could use:  storcli /cX delete events